How to choose the best graphic drawing tablet and pen display monitor: A beginner's buying guide & review

 Report Rate (RPS)

-When a tablet and a computer or laptop communicate, the tablet sends what is called a “report” of the pen's position.
-The rate of reports sent per second is known as RPS and this is an important measurement as it can affect the quality of your drawing experience.
+When a tablet communicates with a computer or laptop, it sends regular "reports" regarding the pen's position.
+This frequency of reports per second is termed as RPS and holds significant importance in your drawing experience.

 Stylus Type and Quality

-Some models include keys around the drawing area while some models include keys on the pen.
-Functional keys on pen can save your time, allowing you to reach shortcuts and your favorite settings directly without navigating on the tablet.
+Different tablet models feature keys positioned around the drawing area or on the pen itself.
+Functional keys on the pen offer efficient access to shortcuts and preferred settings without requiring navigation on the tablet interface.

 Sensitivity of Tilt